keitheleejr/sgmc/README.md

 # sgmc
-Repositroy for the SGMC CHNA.
+Repository for the SGMC CHNA.